Correcaminos UAT Premier

 Club de Fútbol Correcaminos de la Universidad Autónoma de Tamaulipas Premier is a professional football team that plays in the Mexican Football League.
-They are playing in the Liga Premier Serie A. Club de Fútbol Correcaminos de la Universidad Autónoma de Tamaulipas Premier is affiliated with UAT that plays in the Liga de Expansión MX.
-The games are held in the city of Ciudad Victoria in the Estadio Marte R. Gómez and Estadio Universitario Eugenio Alvizo Porras as a backup stadium.
+They are playing in the Premier A, the intermediate branch of the Liga Premier de México, the third tier of Mexican football.
+Club de Fútbol Correcaminos de la Universidad Autónoma de Tamaulipas Premier is affiliated with UAT that plays in the Liga de Expansión MX.
+The games are held in the city of Ciudad Victoria in the Estadio Marte R. Gómez and Estadio Eugenio Alvizo Porras as a backup stadium.